-Bruins Wrap: Boston Drops Second Straight Game With 4-2 Loss Vs. Red Wings
+NESN

 The Bruins have lost two straight games in regulation for the first time this season.

-Boston jumped out to a quick 1-0 lead in the opening first of the contest, but the Detroit Red Wings responded just 1:32 later before scoring three more goals, putting the B’s into a hole they couldn’t crawl out of in the eventual 4-2 loss at Little Caesars Arena.
+Boston jumped out to a quick 1-0 lead in the opening first period, but the Detroit Red Wings responded just 1:32 later before scoring three more goals, putting the B’s into a hole they couldn’t crawl out of in the eventual 4-2 loss at Little Caesars Arena.

-David Krejci and Torey Krug accounted for Boston’s goals.
-David Pastrnak extended his point streak to 14 games with an assists on Krug’s tally.
-Tuukka Rask stopped 28 shots in the loss, while Jonathan Bernier was stellar, robbing Pastrnak of what would have been the game-tying goal as one of 27 saves.
+David Krejci and Torey Krug accounted for Boston’s goals, while David Pastrnak extended his point streak to 14 games with an assist on Krug’s tally.
+Tuukka Rask stopped 28 shots in the loss, while Jonathan Bernier was stellar, robbing Pastrnak of what would have been the game-tying goal for one of his 27 saves.

 With the loss, the Bruins dipped to 11-3-2, while the Red Wings moved to 5-12-1.